Nilodirf/ML_M3TM_Sim/README.md

 Materials are defined merely by their parameters.
 Here is a list of all the available parameters:

+- name (String).
+Name of the material
+- tdeb (float).
+Debye temperature of the material
+- cp_max (float).
+Maximal phononic heat capacity in W/m**3/K. Temperature dependence is computed with Einstein model
+- kappap (float).
+Phononic heat diffusion constant in W/m/K
+- kappae (float).
+Electronic heat diffusion constant in W/m/K (set to 0 if no itinerant electrons)
+- ce_gamma (float).
+Sommerfeld constant of electronic heat capacity in J/m**3/K (set to 0 if no itinerant electrons)
+- gep (float).
+Electron-phonon coupling constant in W/m**3/K (set to 0 if no itinerant electrons)
+- spin (float).
+Effective spin of the material (set to 0 if no itinerant spin-full electrons)
+- tc (float).
+Curie temperature of the material (set to 0 if not magnetic)
+- muat (float).
+Atomic magnetic moment in unit of mu_bohr. (set to 0 if not magnetic)
+- asf (float).
+Electron-phonon-scattering induced spin flip probability of the material (set to 0 if no itinerant spin-full electrons)
+- vat (float).
+Magnetic atomic volume in m.
+Influences for magnetization rate parameter in M3TM

 _For an insulating material, you only need to define the parameters for a phononic system:_
 ```
 my_insulator = SimMaterials(name='Gummydummy', tdeb=400, cp_max=3e6, kappap=30.)